devcybiko/gregsmithwiki/content/computing/classicdebugging.md

 10. If something suddenly stops working - what changed?
 	1. Always look at the acute errors
 11. Stay focused - fix one thing at a time.
+12. 2.
+If you keep getting the same error despite the fact that you made a change,  make sure you're editing the same time
 13. If the 'cycle time' between a change and seeing it on-screen is really long, Consider breaking the problem out into a smaller sample piece of code and debugging that instead.
 14. If you keep getting the same errror despite the fact that you made a change - make sure you saved the file.
 15. If you keep getting the same errror despite the fact that you made a change - make sure you edited the right file - in the right folder.